theodoremoreland/Notes/AWS/Solutions_Architect/Cost_Optimization/CloudWatch.md

 * Create Dashboards to visualize metrics.
 * Events allow you to respond to state changes.
 * Logs allows you to aggregate, monitor, and store logs.
+* Monitors CPU Usage, Networking, and Queue size.
+Can NOT monitor memory utilization.